-Employees earn sick leave at a rate of 12 days per year up to a maximum of one contract year.
+Employees earn sick leave at a rate of 12 days per year up to a maximum of one contract year for certificated, administrators and full-time classified employees.
+Other Classified employees earn sick leave at the rate of 1 day per month that they work up to a maximum of one contract year.